How to Get Into Loyola Medical School

 Create a Strong MCAT Study Schedule

-Since the MCAT is largely science-based, it acts as a good predictor of a student’s scientific abilities and performance potential.
-Accordingly, Loyola weighs this part of the application heavily in their decisions.
+Since the MCAT is largely science-based, it is a good predictor of a student’s scientific abilities and performance potential.
+Accordingly, Loyola weighs this part of the application heavily in its decisions.

 To ensure you convince the judges that you have a strong foundation in science, you should create an effective study plan that you know you can commit to for several weeks or months.
 The recommended time to study for the MCAT is around three months.